Coco’s Heart Dog Rescue FAQs:

 A word about our processing fee:

 We clearly outline our process for people to read before they apply.
-Our fee is non-refundable!
+Our fee is non-refundable and a one time fee!
 We want to help find a dog for 100% of our applicants.
 We suggest researching different rescues and applying to ONE rescue that you relate to their mission and want to support.
 Don't worry so much about the specific dog's photo that you are drawn to, choose the rescue, not the dog.
 We value high quality vet care and matchmaking.
 We value applicants that appreciate our process.
 It takes patience to go through rescue for your next pet, and it is not for everyone.
 Some might prefer to go to their local shelter to be able to look at many dogs and bring one home same day.
 That is great!
 We are all here to complete one mission-to save dogs and give them stable homes for the rest of their lives!

 We will not answer or process an application without receiving the processing fee.